 In 1933 Herbert Howells started his Cello Concerto.
 Although it was never finished in his lifetime, Howells did finish the first movement (submitting it for his Oxford DMus in 1937) and the short score of the second movement.
 Howells biographer Christopher Palmer orchestrated the second movement for the composer’s centenary in 1992.

 From 2010-2014 Jonathan Clinch worked with the composer’s extensive sketches for the finale in order to complete the concerto.
 The first public performance was given by the Royal College of Music Philharmonic Orchestra under Martin André with soloist Guy Johnston in Gloucester Cathedral on Saturday 9th July 2016, as part of The Cheltenham Festival.
 It was described by the Telegraph as a ‘remarkable, troubling piece’.

 The finished Fantasia, Threnody & Finale have been recorded by the Royal Scottish National Orchestra (with cellist Alice Neary) and the CD may be ordered here (also on Spotify and iTunes).
 The score has been published by Novello (2014) and is available from their hire department.

 In January 2019, Guy Johnston recorded the concerto with the Britten Sinfonia in the Chapel of King’s College, Cambridge.
-This recording will be released on King’s own label later in the year.
+This recording was released on King’s own label on 7th June 2019.

 - An interview with Jonathan for BBC Music Magazine is available here.